 STEP 1 Download and Print Your Cheese Flags

-Download the PDF using the link at the bottom of this sheet.
+Download the PDF using the link at the bottom of this page.
 Save it to your hard drive or a thumb drive.
 The PDF is a letter size, 8.5×11 inch sheet.
 To edit, open the file in Adobe Reader, which is a free download.
 Then, just click in one of the blue highlighted fields and type.
 Use the tab key to move between fields.
 You may also print and then hand write your cheeses on the flags before you assemble them.

 For paper, use a white cardstock.
 If you do not have a printer, you can also have them printed at Fed Ex, Staples or an office store local to you.
 Once you are ready, print as many sheets as you need.